-Originally published in January, 2018.
+Originally published in January 2018.

 Even if you’ve never had a package stolen before, the risk of falling victim to “porch pirates” continues to increase.
 Here are six reasons to take package protection seriously.

-There are an average of 17 incidents per 1,000 people in metro areas.
+Nationally, there are an average of 15.75 larceny incidents per 1,000 people.

 Police make arrests in less than 10% of reported theft cases.

 We’ve all seen countless videos of property surveillance cameras catching porch pirates in the act — even of the four-legged variety!
 However, even with cameras in place, the majority of package thieves get away with their crimes.
 Those who do get caught usually face only minor charges unless they can be linked to more than one stolen package.

 As e-commerce continues to grow (accounting for 10.7% of U.S. retail sales), it’s never been more necessary to take steps to protect your packages.
 Be sure to check out Smiota’s smart package lockers to learn about one way to ensure thieves don’t walk away with deliveries.